ibericode/mailchimp-for-wordpress/readme.txt

 - Updated Spanish & Catalan translations, thanks to [Xavier Gimeno Torrent](http://www.xaviergimeno.net/).
 - Fix `mc4wp_form_before_fields` being applied twice.
 - Position honeypot field to the right for Right-To-Left sites.
-- `_mc4wp_lists` can now be a comma-separated string of MailChimp list ID's to subscribe to (or an array).
+- `_mc4wp_lists` can now be a comma-separated string of Mailchimp list ID's to subscribe to (or an array).
 - Minor other defensive coding improvements to prevent clashes with other plugins.

 **Additions**